Calindro/emulicious-debugger/README.md

 ## Release Notes

+##' 1.1.0

+Added support for launching Emulicious from VS Code

+Added `emuliciousPath` to specify the path to Emulicious

+Added `javaPath` to specify the path to Java, if another runtime should be used than the default

 ### 1.0.5

-Added `additionalSrcFolders` property for launch configurations Added better error message for when Emulicious is not running README improvements
+Added `additionalSrcFolders` property for launch configurations

+Added better error message for when Emulicious is not running

+README improvements

 ### 1.0.4